 The following guidelines have been established to accommodate students with disabilities who are requesting accommodations for on campus housing or dining at the University of Texas at Austin.

-1. Indicate your need for accommodations on the Division of Housing and Food Services housing application.
-In order to receive priority consideration for accommodations, the accommodation request form and supporting documentation must be received by June 1st for students requesting Housing for the Fall Semester.
+Residence Halls: In order to receive priority consideration for accommodations, the accommodation request form and supporting documentation must be received by June 1st for students requesting Housing for the Fall Semester.

 If you are requesting Housing Accommodations, please be sure to note if you will need extra space due to medical equipment/devices, if you will need to bring your own specialized furniture such as a bed or desk chair, if you need any modifications done in the room beyond an accessible room or bathroom (such as lowering/automating lights or modifying the traditional lock and key system), if you will have a service dog or if you will be utilizing a personal care attendant for assistance with activities of daily living.

 Students with food allergies and other medically diagnosed conditions may be eligible for dining accommodations.
 Students should start by reviewing the University Housing and Dining Nutrition Services webpage and talking with the UHD Registered Dietitian, as self-management of your diet may be possible through utilization of existing dining options and resources.
 To learn about the available dining options for students with special dietary needs, visit http://housing.utexas.edu/dining/nutrition-services or contact the UHD Dietitian directly at email@example.com.
 Depending on your dining needs you may be asked to submit documentation verifying your disability and need for the requested accommodation.
 Please note that it is the responsibility of the student to contact the UHD Registered Dietitian prior to signing a Housing Contract to determine if the requested dining accommodation(s) can be provided, as documentation of a disability does not guarantee that your request will be approved.

 General Guidelines for Housing and Dining Accommodation Requests